dtonhofer/sudoku_solver_in_java/README.md

         approach needing much less time to find an optimal solution (i.e. a solution fulfilling all constraints).
 At rank 5, problems around ~45% of fixed cells cause both approaches to fail at finding an optimal solution.
    * [Solving and Analyzing Sudokus with Cultural Algorithms](https://www.researchgate.net/publication/224330246_Solving_and_Analyzing_Sudokus_with_Cultural_Algorithms) by Timo Mantere and Janne Koljonen: On using genetic algorithms on Sudoku problems.

+### Specifically about the "All Different" Constraint

+   * [A filtering algorithm for constraints of difference in CSPs.](https://aaai.org/Papers/AAAI/1994/AAAI94-055.pdf) by Jean-Charles Régin.
+     Appears in _Proceedings of the National Conference on Artificial Intelligence (AAAI), pp. 362-367, 1994_
+   * [The Alldifferent Constraint: A Survey](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.104.8388) by Willem-Jan van Hoeve, 2001.